Cardoso-Matine/Cardoso-Matine/README.md

-## Full-Stack Developer | Computer & Telecommunications Engineering Student.
+## Fullstack Engineer  | Computer & Telecommunications Engineering Student.
 I mainly work with Python, Django, DRF, MySQL, React, Next.js, HTML, CSS, JavaScript and Docker.
 I'm passionate about building real, functional projects and learning through hands-on experience.
 I believe that good practices, logic and development standards are more important than mastering any specific language.
 Technologies change, but the solid foundation remains
 My goal is to grow as a developer, sharpen my technical skills, and find an opportunity in the tech industry.